 Josette has performed on The Today Show, Live with Regis and Kelly, and Live with Kelly and Michael.
 Other work includes voice-overs and vocals, recording with Dr. Bernice Johnson Reagon, Toshi Reagon, Melba Moore, Lou Reed, Macy Gray, and Angelique Kidjo, Billy Bragg, Norm Lewis, and Ben E. King.
 Musicals credits: Ain’t Misbehavin’ (Nell), Ragtime (Sarah), Gustave Flaubert’s The Temptation of St. Anthony (Chorus), Zinnias (Mama), Parable of the Sower (Mrs. Simms), and Big Lovely.

 Ariel Neydavoud was most recently in Center Theatre Group’s production of The Secret Garden.
-He starred in Kismet directed by Lonny Price and appeared in The Visitor at The Public Theatre opposite David Hyde Pearce.
-Other selected credits: Prospect Theatre Company, NYMF, Two River Theatre, Perelman PAC, Marriott Theatre, Maltz Jupiter Theatre, ACT of CT, Reprise!
+He starred in Kismet directed by Lonny Price and appeared in The Visitor at The Public Theatre opposite David Hyde Pierce.
+Other selected credits: Prospect Theatre Company, NYMF, Two River Theatre, Marriott Theatre, Maltz Jupiter Theatre, ACT of CT, Reprise!
 2.0, Transcendence Theatre Company, Tuacahn Center for the Arts, Musical Theatre West, 3-D Theatricals.
 Instagram/TikTok: @arielneydavoud

 Onyie Nwachukwu is thrilled to be a part of such a phenomenal and important work at PAC NYC.
 She feels truly blessed and thanks God!
 Previous work includes Heather Christian’s Oratorio For Living Things at Ars Nova (Lucille Lortel Award winner) and the Jeremy O. Harris world premiere of Daddy at Signature Theatre.
 After years of workshops and exploration she is so grateful to get to finally share Watch Night with audiences!
 YT/IG: Onyie Sings!

 Broadway credits include: An American in Paris, Matilda, The 39 Steps, Curtains, and The Woman in White.
-West End: Scarlet in Gone with the Wind and The Woman in White.
+West End: Scarlett in Gone with the Wind and The Woman in White.
 Off-Broadway: Jerry Springer: the Opera, Death Takes a Holiday (Roundabout), Company (NY Philharmonic), and Where’s Charley (Encores!).
 Other theatre credits: Sophie in Mamma Mia (Vegas), Les Misérables (National Tour), and Chess (Signature, Helen Hayes Award nom).
 TV: NCIS: New Orleans, Unforgettable, Person of Interest, White Collar.

 First Grenadian woman on Broadway and proud Caribbean Ambassador.
 Broadway: 1776, FELA!, Spongebob Squarepants, Violet (Asst. to Choreographer), Amazing Grace.
 Off-Broadway: TNG/Signature Theatre’s Black No More.
-National/International Tours: 1776, West Side Story (50th Anniversary World Tour), FELA!
-New York: Christopher Gattelli’s In Your Arms, Jermaine Rowe’s Standpipe and Children from the Blue Mountains, Leonora—a Caribbean interpretation of Ibsen’s A Doll’s House.
+National/International Tours: 1776, West Side Story (50th Anniversary World Tour), FELA!.
+New York: Christopher Gattelli’s In Your Arms, Jermaine Rowe’s Standpipe and Children from the Blue Mountain, Leonora—a Caribbean interpretation of Ibsen’s A Doll’s House.
 Abdel Salaam’s Forces of Nature Dance Theatre.
 Follow her journey!
 IG: @DragonPassionFruit.

 Devin L. Roberts

 Dance Companies: The Philadelphia Dance Company (Philadanco!)
 Broadway: The Lion King (Minskoff Theatre), The Life (City Center Encores).
 Off Broadway: Venice (The Public Theater).
 Regional: RENT (Oregon Shakespeare Festival), Beetlejuice (National Theatre), In The Heights (Dallas Theater Center), Ain’t Too Proud (Berkeley Repertory Theatre), Smokey Joe’s Cafe (Theatre Under The Stars).
 TV: America’s Got Talent (BGVs for Jonah Smith).
-Grateful to God and The Ancestors for the gift of art.
+Grateful to God and The Ancestors for the gift of art. @devinlroberts727